 Nurse Unit Managers often transition to Assistant Director of Nursing before taking on the role of Director of Nursing.
 And it's not uncommon for Directors of Nursing to move up to Executive Director of Nursing, General Manager or CEO.

 Directors of Nursing can expect an average wage of $140,000.

 Upskill for a career as a nurse educator

-The nursing profession has a proud tradition of upskilling and continuous professional development.
+The nursing profession has a proud tradition of upskilling and continuous learning.
 It usually begins on day one with the preceptor/preceptee relationship.

 This formalised mentorship program takes many forms but has one goal – to provide professional and emotional support to graduate nurses.

-Hally became a preceptor to acknowledge the experienced nurses who supported her so warmly when she began.
+Hally became a preceptor to acknowledge experienced nurses who supported her so warmly when she began her career.

-“We believe the best educators are not born, they are made...
-Nurse educators and clinical coaches can make a difference every day to inspire the next generation of nurses and midwives, but also can provide high quality education to patients and healthcare consumers through their understanding of education theory and practice” says Anita Dunn, Manager of JCU’s Master of Nursing Education major.
+“We believe the best educators aren't born, they're made...
+Nurse educators and clinical coaches can make a difference every day to inspire the next generation of nurses and midwives.
+They can also provide high-quality education to patients and healthcare consumers through their understanding of education theory and practice,” says Anita Dunn, Manager of JCU's Master of Nursing Education major.

 Here's how you could apply your postgraduate nursing course with an Education specialisation.

 Clinical Nursing Coach